juanto121/qwop-ai/README.md

 # QWOP AI - Reinforcement learning.

-Have you watched [Mike Boyd’s](https://www.youtube.com/user/microboyd) channel on youtube?
+Have you watched [Mike Boyd’s](https://www.youtube.com/user/microboyd) channel on youtube?.
-Its a fun one to waste time on.
 Mike, as he likes to put it, is an average guy that tries to learn skills like juggling, stacking dice, and others while recording himself until he masters the task at hand.
 On one of this challenges, he tries to learn QWOP (http://www.foddy.net/Athletics.html) a game (writen by Bennett Foddy) in which there are four input buttons Q,W,O,P that control tighs and calves of an infuriating